judyandiealvarez/SiNS/docs/quick-start.md

 4. **Check the full documentation** for detailed guides
 5. **Community support**: Check project issues and discussions

-Your DNS server is now ready to serve your network! 🚀
+Your SiNS (Simple Name Server) is now ready to serve your network! 🚀